 The Military Family Center opened in 2012.
 Its specialists have assessed more than 600 active duty service members, veterans, and family members.
 NYU Langone clinicians have treated nearly 400 people in the New York City area.

 NYU Langone mental heath professionals work with spouses, children, siblings, parents, and grandparents.
 Family members may come for treatment even if their loved one doesn’t wish to seek help.

 Our highly trained and dedicated clinicians address a broad range of concerns related to PTSD.
 They provide therapy for individuals, couples, and families, as well as medication and psychiatric and psychological evaluations.

-The clinic also works with dozens of local agencies to help people with PTSD and their families find additional support and resources during recovery.
+The centeralso works with dozens of local agencies to help people with PTSD and their families find additional support and resources during recovery.
 Our specialists can refer people with PTSD and their families to social workers, educational programs, and support groups.

 The Post-traumatic Stress Disorder Research Program at NYU Langone aims to advance clinicians’ understanding of the condition.
 The goal is to find new ways to accurately diagnose PTSD and provide effective treatment.

 Our clinicians study a variety of issues related to PTSD, such as the way people with the condition deal with stress.
 They are developing tools and treatments to help people with PTSD manage stress.
 NYU Langone specialists also research the unique stressors faced by law enforcement professionals and members of the armed forces.

 You and your clinician can discuss whether participating in a research study could benefit you.